 Meanwhile, your business strategic plan creates and defines the objectives that make up those general goals.

-4. Use these 5 steps to build your development strategic plan.
+4. Use these 5 steps to build your strategic development plan.

-Now that we’ve laid out all of the types of strategic plans you can choose from and the elements that go into them, it’s time to get a closer look at how your organization can actually start the planning process.
+Now that we’ve laid out all of the types of strategic plans you can choose from and the elements that go into each, it’s time to get a closer look at how your organization can actually start the planning process.

 1. Know Your Development Plan Goals